sophiagu/RLF/README.md

 ```
 python3 run_baselines_agent.py --env=mean_reversion --optimize=true
 ```
-- If you want to enforce the output of the policy network to be a convex function of an input, make that input to live in the last dimension of the obersvation space, and set `USE_CONVEX_NN` to `True` in `run_baselines_agent.py` before running the script.
+- For delta hedging problem, you can use a problem-specific Actor-Critic policy called `SigmoidMlpPolicy` by passing the flag `--use_sigmoid_layer=true`.
-- If instead you just want to penalize the actions that do not obey a certain function property (not enforce), then set `L2_REGULARIZED_REWARD` to `True` in the corresponding env.
+- If you want to penalize actions that do not obey a certain function property (not enforce), you can set `FUNC_PROPERTY_PENALTY` to `True` in the corresponding env.

 ### Troubleshoot
 - `Check failed: PyBfloat16_Type.tp_base != nullptr`\